derickc/Fountainhead/README.md

 A description of Fountainhead's settings are located in the Default Fountainhead Settings file:
 `Tools > Fountainhead > Preferences > Fountainhead Settings - Default`

-If you want to change any of Fountainhead's settings, you must do so in your Fountainhead User Settings file, or else your changes will be lost when Fountainhead is updated:
+If you want to change any of Fountainhead's settings, you must do so in your Fountainhead User Settings file, or else your changes will be lost whenever Fountainhead is updated:

 1. Open `Tools > Fountainhead > Preferences > Fountainhead Settings - Default`
 2. Select all of the text: `Selection > Select All` (⌘A / ⌃A)
 3. Open `Tools > Fountainhead > Preferences > Fountain Settings - User`
 4. Paste the copied text: `Edit > Paste` (⌘V / ⌃V)
-5. Comment/Uncomment (⌘/ / ⌃/) or Edit the setting you want to change\*
+5. Comment/Uncomment (⌘/ / ⌃/ or by adding/deleting the `//` at the beginning of the line) or Edit the value of the setting you want to change\*
 6. Save (⌘S / ⌃S)

 \* *Each setting should only have one active value.*